-To publish a file to a third party platform (like YouTube), right-click the file, and choose
+To publish a file to a third party platform (like YouTube or Vimeo), right-click the file, and choose

-Publish > from the context menu.
-If you have set up Publishing Destinations to send files to, they will be listed in the menu.
+Publish from the context menu.
+If you have set up Publishing Destinations to send files to, you’ll see a popup for the publishing settings.

 Note: If you are not the Workspace admin, your account will require